thinkful-ei21/knowtation-server/README.md

 Live demo is [here](https://knowtation-app.firebaseapp.com/)

-Back end repo is [here](https://github.com/thinkful-ei21/knowtation-server)
+Front end repo is [here](https://github.com/thinkful-ei21/knowtation-client)

 ----

 ## Install

-Clone this repo, `cd` into the new project folder, run `npm install` in the terminal
+Clone this repo and the [front-end repo](https://github.com/thinkful-ei21/knowtation-client), `cd` into the new project folders, run `npm install` in the terminal for each folder, then `npm start`

 ## Technologies Used